loschmidt/successor-sequence-predictor/README.md

 To run the pipeline, you will find results in the corresponding folder specified in config file

+For demonstration,
+you can run example with LGK protein and example config file in `results/lgk/config/lgk_config.yaml` file.

 ### Prediction
 Make level1 prediction (successors per tree and AA-index):
 ```